Techtonica/curriculum/ethics/ethics.md

 ### Common Mistakes / Misconceptions

 Software Ethics concerns people, not code quality.
 Touting proper coding practices can be helpful but is not the point of this exercise.

+### Guided Practice
+Lead apprentices thorough an exercise for 1-30 minutes to help them better understand important ethics concepts.

+### Independent Practice
+Give apprentices something they can do on their own for 1-30 minutes to help them better understand important ethics concepts.

+### Check for understanding
+Give apprentices something they can do on their own, with a partner, or small group for 1-30 minutes to help them self-assess whether they understand important ethics concepts.
+This can be a discussion, a list, an online quiz, etc.